psyonara/bye-bye-google-workspace/README.md

 Please consider contributing if you know of any other services not listed here that would help someone transition out of Google Workspace.

+To be notified of updates, follow this repo, or follow me on Twitter ([@psyonara](https://twitter.com/psyonara/)) where I will post updates.

 ### SaaS or Self-host?

 The question for some will be: do I pay for a service, or do I host something myself?
 In the list of alternatives below, I will divide them into these two categories.
 Depending on what you want to do, you can then check out the relevant options.